 FUNDING AREAS: Arts & Culture, Education, Space Exploration, Seattle Community

-OVERVIEW: Charles Simonyi and his wife Lisa have given away well over $100 million in total, much of it through the Charles and Lisa Simonyi Fund for Arts and Sciences, which was created in 2004.
-In the Seattle area, Simonyi’s giving runs the gamut, but on a national scale, he’s mostly interested in arts and culture, and the occasional educational organization.
+OVERVIEW: Charles Simonyi and his wife Lisa have made around $100 million in total grants, much of it through the Charles and Lisa Simonyi Fund for Arts and Sciences, which was created in 2004.
+In the Seattle area, Simonyi’s grantmaking runs the gamut, but on a national scale, he mostly prioritizes arts and culture, and the occasional educational organization.

-ARTS & CULTURE: The couple's giving in arts and culture is focused on the Seattle area, with their largest gifts going to the Seattle Symphony (Lisa has served on the board), Seattle Public Library, Seattle Art Museum, Museum of Flight, and Seattle Opera.
+ARTS & CULTURE: The couple's giving in arts and culture prioritizes Seattle area, with their largest grants going to the Seattle Symphony (Lisa has served on the board), Seattle Public Library, Seattle Art Museum, Museum of Flight, and Seattle Opera.
 The family has also supported places like Louisiana Museum of Modern Art in Simonyi's one-time home of Denmark, Museum of Computer History in California, Hungarian-American Coalition, Metropolitan Opera, All Star Orchestra Summit, and Museum of Flight.

 SPACE EXPLORATION: Simonyi has been a major supporter of the Large Synoptic Survey Telescope in Arizona, giving $20 million to the project, which images remote galaxies to help uncover the mysteries of dark matter and dark energy, and can also be used to chart hazardous near-earth objects.
 The family has also given to National Space Society, and Pima Air & Space Museum.

-LOOKING FORWARD: Outside of Seattle, Simonyi tends to look for organizations that support his other interests, such as space and flight and modern art.
+LOOKING FORWARD: Outside of Seattle, Simonyi tends to seek organizations that support his other interests, such as space and flight and modern art.

 Susan Hutchison, Exec.
 Dir.